informed-governance-project/NISINP/docs/security.rst

 Authentication
 --------------

-Two factor authentication is available and mandatory for the admin access.
+Two-factor authentication is available and mandatory for the admin access.